sourcegraph/about/blogposts/2021/log4j-log4-shell-0-day.md

 ### To search across your organization's private code:

-1. On [Sourcegraph Cloud](https://sourcegraph.com), run the queries linked above in your user search context (`context:@username`), after you've synced all of the org repositories you want to search (in Settings > Account > Your repositories).
+- On [Sourcegraph Cloud](https://sourcegraph.com), run the queries linked above in your user search context (`context:@username`), after you've synced all of the org repositories you want to search (in Settings > Account > Your repositories) **OR**
-1. On a [self-hosted Sourcegraph instance](https://docs.sourcegraph.com/#quick-install), copy and paste those queries above into the search box on your instance.
+- On a [self-hosted Sourcegraph instance](https://docs.sourcegraph.com/#quick-install), copy and paste those queries above into the search box on your instance.

 Once you've found where vulnerable log4j dependency versions are used, you can: